 - Our training programme provides the student with methods far in advance of the “relaxation and script-reading” forms of hypnotherapy.
 This very commonly-taught form of hypnotherapy is more accurately described as a very elementary form of “suggestion” therapy.
 This does not incorporate the sophisticated procedures of analytical hypnotherapy and other methods

-- We offer advanced analytical hypnotherapy, an approach which is far more comprehensive than older forms of hypnoanalysis based on early psychoanalytical methods.
+- We offer advanced analytical hypnotherapy, an approach which is far more comprehensive than older forms of hypnoanalysis which were overwhelmingly based on early psychoanalytical methods.

 - HTI’s course content is not dominated by intellectual theoretical speculation but on the best-established theoretical principles, scientific evidence and highly practical methods of clinical practice, which have been shown to produce consistent results over a long period of time.